Kamprath/computercraft-files/readme.md

 Modules<a name="framework-modules"></a>
 -------

-Code is organized into modules.
-Modules allow related code to be encapsulated and easily reused.
+All programs and libraries are organized into modules.
+Modules allow related code to be encapsulated into files that can be reused throughout your code.

 ### Creating a Module

-A module is a script that simply returns a table or function.
-Modules are stored in the `/modules` directory on a computer.
+A module is simply a script that returns a table or function.
+Modules are stored in the `/modules` directory and loaded using Lua's built-in `dofile` function.

-Modules follow this basic structure:
+Modules follow a simple structure.
+Here is an example of a module that contains two methods, `init` and `someMethod`:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 return {